mahdiJ2001/mahdiJ2001/README.md

 ## About Me

-I am a final year **Software Engineering** student with experience in Spring Boot and Angular gained through internships and various projects.
+Final year **Software Engineering** student with experience in Spring Boot and Angular gained through internships and various projects.
 I have a strong problem-solving mindset and am always ready to adapt to new technologies or AI tools to make my development process more efficient.

 ### Experience